 Just about any cabbage slaw is cheap and easy to make, and good for you, too.
 A little red cabbage goes a long way, and while it keeps well (even after it’s been cut) you’ll need ideas to use up the rest.
 I hate to let cabbage languish away in the fridge!
 I’ve done it often enough times though that I know even if it is discolored on the outside leaves or the cut edges, that can be cut away to reveal fresh cabbage underneath.

-Because I never use a whole head of cabbage for my Mexican Red Cabbage Slaw, I try to plan ahead and think of other uses for the rest of it.
+I try to plan ahead and think of other uses for the rest of the.
 If I have something else in mind, I can just shred the whole head of cabbage & get the mess all done with at once.

 Mexican Red Cabbage Slaw